Day Tripper: Recording

 The Beatles recorded the song at their first session after completing "Drive My Car".
 The session took place at EMI Studios (now Abbey Road Studios) in London on 16 October 1965.
 Unusually for the time, the group allowed visitors into the studio, as Lennon's wife Cynthia and his half-sisters Julia Baird and Jacqui Dykins attended part of the session.
 The band rehearsed the song for much of the afternoon before taping the basic track.
 (Note: Baird later recalled her surprise at hearing the completed song, saying: "It seemed like lots of bits and pieces were being put together and I can't understand how they got the final version out of what I heard.")
-The line-up was Lennon and Harrison on rhythm and lead guitar respectively, McCartney on bass and Starr on drums.
+The line-up was Lennon and Harrison on rhythm and lead guitar respectively, McCartney on bass guitar and Starr on drums.

 Take 3 was selected for overdubs, having been the only take in which the performance did not break down.
 On the studio tapes from the session, Starr can be heard encouraging his bandmates to "really rock it this time" before take 1.
 MacDonald describes Starr's drumming over the choruses as "another in-joke", further to the Beatles' channelling of the Stax sound on "Drive My Car", as his reversion to fours on the bass drum recalls Al Jackson's playing with Booker T. & the M.G.'s.

 Lennon and McCartney overdubbed lead vocals, with McCartney the more prominent singer in the verses' first and third lines, and Harrison added a harmony vocal over the choruses and the instrumental bridge.
 Starr overdubbed the tambourine.

 Music journalist Rob Chapman views the guitar interplay on "Day Tripper" as an example of the Beatles' "baroque sonata" approach to musical arrangements.
 (Note: In Pollack's opinion, the completed track is "by virtue of its handling of harmonic rhythm, ostinato guitar riff, and subtle textures in scoring ... remarkably instrumental, even orchestral in gesture for a 'pop song'".)
 Harrison played the bridge's rising scale using a guitar volume-pedal effect, and overdubbed a second lead guitar part over the same section.
 Everett, Riley and authors Jean-Michel Guesdon and Philippe Margotin say that Harrison played the blues solo, while MacDonald credits Lennon.
 After completing the song late that evening, the band recorded the basic track for "If I Needed Someone" in a single take.